Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 ### Description:
 It is a class, which is inherited from `BaseRendererComponent`.
-The developer have to inherit from this class, if they want to render something in Render.
+The developer have to inherit from this class, if they want to render something.
+It has 2 modes, RendererMode::Render and RendererMode::LateRender.
+It uses static variables to count how many GameObject initialized it.
+That's why it will destroy renderer only if the reference number is 0, otherway it will decrease the reference number.
-The Render is before the LateRender, it can have anti-aliasing and/or post process effects.
+The Render is before the LateRender and the Render can have anti-aliasing and/or post process effects.
-Note: The layer of the `RendererComponent` is the order in the Render only.
+Note: The layer of the Render is the order in the Render only.
-So if a `LateRendererComponent` has a lower layer number, it will be still rendered after the `RendererComponent`.
+So if a LateRender has a lower layer number, it will be still rendered after the Render.
 Please check for more info about `System::Component` and `BaseRendererComponent`.

 ### Header: